rails/rails/guides/source/action_controller_overview.md

 { name: "acme", address: "123 Carrot Street", user: { name: "acme", address: "123 Carrot Street" } }
 ```

-NOTE: Wrap Parameters clone the parameters and add the controller name as a key.
-The "naked" parameters still exist in the `params` hash.
+NOTE: Wrap Parameters add a clone of the parameters to the hash within a key that is the same as the controller name.
+As a result, both the original version of the parameters and the "wrapped" version of the parameters will exist in the params hash.

 This feature clones and wraps parameters with a key chosen based on your
 controller's name.
 It is configured to `true` by default.
 If you do not want to